 - Media & Technology Support Services: Charges are possible for technicians, equipment, and supplies in accordance with the approved schedule of charges.

 - Access Accounts: Penn State Access Accounts are required to authenticate on any Penn State network.
 Charges are possible for non-credit bearing student or outreach events for these accounts.
-Additional information on policies and procedures pertaining to Penn State access accounts can be found at http://its.psu.edu/accounts.html or by contacting ITS Accounts Services.
+Additional information on policies and procedures pertaining to Penn State access accounts can be found at http://www.identity.psu.edu/services/authentication-services/access-accounts/ or by contacting Identity Services at Penn State.

 - Specialized Software: Charges are possible for non-credit bearing student or outreach events to provide specialized computer software.
 A lead-time is necessary for testing and installation.

 - Office of Physical Plant: For some events and special activities, there may be costs for equipment set-up, furniture movement, special needs or temporary installations.